ifnesi/pydatagen/readme.md

-# Python emulator of the Kafka source connector Datagen
+# Python emulator of the Confluent Datagen source connector

 ## Requirements:
 - Python 3.8+